 File the report in the same location(s) that a committee primarily formed to support or oppose the candidate or measure identified in the communication would file.
-(See chart on Page 3.18.)
 This allows the voters in the jurisdiction where the election is taking place to have access to reports showing who has spent funds attempting to influence them.
 File a separate report for each candidate or ballot measure supported or opposed.